MariuszBudzynski/WPFDemoApp/README.md

    Views
    Services
    Data
-4. Data Model - to be done
-5. Database Contex - to be done

-6. View , ViewModel - to be done
+4. View , ViewModel - to be done
-7. Connect ViewModel to View - to be done
+5. Connect ViewModel to View - to be done
-8. User Interface - to be done
+6. User Interface - to be done
-9. ViewModel Commands and Logic - to be done
+7. ViewModel Commands and Logic - to be done
-10. Add XUnit Test - to be done
+8. Add XUnit Test - to be done